N.J. stadium snow chutes, melters set for 'coldest Super Bowl' ever

-NEW YORK, Dec 18 (Reuters) - It would have to be the blizzard of the century but a wicked enough storm could shift the date of Super Bowl XLVIII, slated for Feb.
-2 at New Jersey’s MetLife Stadium, game officials said on Wednesday.
+NEW YORK (Reuters) - It would have to be the blizzard of the century but a wicked enough storm could shift the date of Super Bowl XLVIII, slated for February 2 at New Jersey’s MetLife Stadium, game officials said on Wednesday.

 Although the National Football League’s annual championship game has been held in northern cities in the past, this will be the first game to be played outdoors in a cold-weather venue.
 To pull it off, the league waived its rule that the average February temperature in the host city be at least 50 degrees Fahrenheit (10 degrees Celsius).